mrdavemorgan/lepgallery/readme.txt

 -rw-rw-r-- 1 pg1720424  56K 2010-08-30 17:58 3.jpg</code></pre>

 == Changelog ==
+= 1.7.2 =
+* Moved movie playback to render in its own window.
+Removing the WordPress frame seems to clear a lot of browser compatibility problems.
 = 1.7.1 =
 * Living in svn tagging hell.
 = 1.7.0 =